 command: ["start-notebook.sh", "--NotebookApp.certfile=/etc/ssl/jupyter.pem", "--NotebookApp.password='sha1:8ced77887f24:2631e006832e185c867d3e482e6f2ee8eca76885'"]

-The first line, start-notebook.sh, is the script that launches the jupyter notebook server as well as seting the uid and gid of the user so that when the files are written to the system they have the correct uid and gid.
+The first line, start-notebook.sh, is the script that launches the jupyter notebook server as well as setting the uid and gid of the user so that when files are written to the system, they have the correct uid and gid.

 The --NotebookApp.certfile should point to the certificate.
 The other one, --NotebookApp.password, which is a ssh1 hash of the password that we want to use to access the notebook.
 Without this option, you will have to enter a special token everytime to access the server.
 I find it easier to type a password.